 Norcross has won wide praise for his leadership of Cooper and has been repeatedly named one of New Jersey’s top healthcare leaders by NJBiz, recognized as one of New Jersey’s Top Influencers in New Jersey Biotech by BioNJ, Trustee of the Year by the New Jersey Hospital Association, and Trustee of the Year by the New Jersey Council of Teaching Hospitals.
 For his leadership in creating of Cooper’s Veterans VIP Priority Program, Norcross was awarded the prestigious Seven Seals Award given by the U.S. Department of Defense’s Employer Support for National Guard and Reserves.
 In, 2009 Norcross accepted the Susan G. Komen Beacon of Hope Award on behalf of Cooper University Hospital/Cooper Cancer Institute.

-Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised $14.3 million to benefit Cooper University Health Care, including $2.2 million in 2019.
+Norcross serves as chair of The Cooper Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised over $16 million to benefit Cooper University Health Care, including $1.8 million in 2020.
 In addition to supporting The Cooper Foundation, in 2011, Norcross committed $5 million to Cooper.
 It was the first commitment in a $50 million capital campaign to help fund the rapid expansion of one of New Jersey’s preeminent academic medical centers.